AdamFrieden/AdamPortal/src/starclans/docs/Architecture.md

 5. API calls GameEngine to compute new state
 6. GameEngine applies action and returns new immutable state
 7. API persists new state to localStorage
-8. API returns new client state to the store
+8. API translate game state to client game state and returns it to the store
 9. Store updates its state, triggering UI re-renders

 ### State Refresh Cycle